ieee-vgtc/ieeevis.org/year/2017/info/call-participation/doctoral_colloquium.md

 All research topics suitable for the IEEE SciVis, IEEE InfoVis, and IEEE VAST main programs as well as associated workshops and symposia are appropriate for the Doctoral Colloquium.
 The Doctoral Colloquium strongly commits to achieving diversity among the student participants, including diversity across research groups and geographical area.

-## Format
+## FORMAT

 The colloquium will consist of both parallel sessions of student presentations as well as common discussions with the expert panelists.
 A catered lunch and a roundtable discussion session will give student participants the opportunity to interact more informally with panelists.

 Only selected applicants will be allowed to participate in the colloquium, and will be expected to attend the full day of events.

-## Funding
+## FUNDING

 Contingent upon pending requests for external sponsorship of the VIS DC, we may be able to partially fund the travel, conference registration, and lodging for accepted DC student participants.

-## Submissions
+## IMPORTANT DATES

-The deadline for DC submissions is May 15, 2017, 5pm PDT.
+Submission Deadline 	Monday, May 15, 2017
-Notification: July 1st, 2017.
+Notification 	Saturday, July 1st, 2017

+All deadlines are at 5:00pm Pacific Time (PDT).

+## SUBMISSIONS

 Applicants to the Doctoral Colloquium should submit: